Harshpoonia/data-analytics-projects/README.md

 # Data Analytics Projects

 A collection of data analytics projects built using Python and industry-standard data analysis libraries.
-These projects focus on data cleaning, exploratory data analysis (EDA), feature engineering, data visualization, business analytics, and extracting actionable insights from real-world datasets.
+These projects focus on data cleaning, exploratory data analysis (EDA), feature engineering, data visualization, business analytics, customer analytics, and extracting actionable insights from real-world datasets.

 ## Technologies Used